JulianKarlBauer/mechkit/paper/paper.md

 Consequentially, for even a small number of different notations, the implementation of all corresponding translation methods is not feasible.
 Therefore, `mechkit` does not necessarily directly translate one notation into another.
-Instead, in the case of the translation of second- and fourth-order tensors, `mechkit` determines the shortest path between source and target notation as illustrated in the graph of supported notations, see \autoref{fig:stiffness_graph}.
+Instead, in the case of the translation of second- and fourth-order tensors, `mechkit` determines the shortest path between source and target in the set of implemented notations as illustrated in the graph of currently supported notations, see \autoref{fig:stiffness_graph}.
 This procedure greatly facilitates the addition of further notations to `mechkit`.
 Essentially, only a translation function from and to a new notation has to be added to the existing code, to make translations from and to this new notation universally available in `mechkit`.